-- 11. Penetrations: Piping/utility and duct penetrations through floors, walls and roofs shall be coordinated and identified on the architectural and structural construction drawings.
+- 11. All access panels in public restrooms, nursing rooms and pet relief rooms shall be provided with a lock.
+Wall access panels located at a height of 8'-0" and below, in public spaces, shall be provided with a lock.
+Locks shall be operated with a master key. - 12.
+Penetrations: Piping/utility and duct penetrations through floors, walls and roofs shall be coordinated and identified on the architectural and structural construction drawings.
 Proper cross-referencing between drawings shall be done.
-Details for protection of all penetrations of fire resistive construction are required on plans submitted for construction approval permit. - 12.
+Details for protection of all penetrations of fire resistive construction are required on plans submitted for construction approval permit. - 13.
 Construction of New Buildings over Existing Utilities: Buildings or other structures shall not be constructed over existing or new utility lines except where such utility lines serve the buildings or structures.
 Utilities interfering with new construction shall be relocated as required.
-Where relocation is impractical, obtain written permission from CPPE and FTSD. - 13.
+Where relocation is impractical, obtain written permission from CPPE and FTSD. - 14.
 Equipment Protection and System Protection: Project specifications shall clearly indicate that all equipment and systems intended for a project shall be properly protected from damage, corrosion and weather during shipment, in-transit storage, jobsite storage, field/shop prep, installation and checkout until the work is accepted by LAWA.
 Ends of piping, valves and fittings shall be protected from abuse and the entry of moisture.
 Electrical equipment controls and insulation shall be protected against moisture and water damage.
-LAWA may, at Contractor's risk and expense, disallow or reject the installation of previously approved equipment, if it is later determined to have deteriorated considerably during the Contractor's custody, such as during shipment, storage and/or installation. - 14.
-Special Support and Anchors: All equipment including piping supports, anchors, supports-guides, and pre-insulated versions thereof, which exert force on the structure other than those forces produced by gravity, shall be designed to meet Code and detailed on the drawings and coordinated with structural engineer and appropriate fire protection drawings. - 15.
+LAWA may, at Contractor's risk and expense, disallow or reject the installation of previously approved equipment, if it is later determined to have deteriorated considerably during the Contractor's custody, such as during shipment, storage and/or installation. - 15.
+Special Support and Anchors: All equipment including piping supports, anchors, supports-guides, and pre-insulated versions thereof, which exerts force on the structure other than those forces produced by gravity, shall be designed to meet Code and detailed on the drawings and coordinated with structural engineer and appropriate fire protection drawings. - 16.
 Where feasible, all equipment shall be arranged for maximum service access, while reserving space for future equipment and future uses.
 Ensure that all components and equipment are easily accessible for maintenance and replacement.
-Coordinate with CPPE and FTSD. - 16.
-Install valves to isolate each piece of equipment for maintenance and replacement requirements. - 17.
-All piping, conduits and ductwork shall be concealed from public view and protected from the weather, unless approved in writing by LAWA CPPE. - 18.
+Coordinate with CPPE and FTSD. - 17.
+Install valves to isolate each piece of equipment for maintenance and replacement requirements. - 18.
+All piping, conduits and ductwork shall be concealed from public view and protected from the weather, unless approved in writing by LAWA CPPE. - 19.
 All known and unknown utilities identified during construction shall be shown on the final record drawings, including the record digital data files.
-See the "LAWA Standards For The Construction Contract" section in the DCH for additional information.
+See the "LAWA Standards for the Construction Contract" section in the DCH for additional information. - 20.
+All utility lines and equipment proposed to be abandoned shall be demolished and removed.
+The Engineer/Contractor shall submit demolition drawings identifying the piping and equipment to be demolished and removed.